mmguar/rothemundlab/_pages/aboutwebsite.md

 ### Copyright / credit

-This website has been adapted using a template from the Allan Lab at Leiden University.
-You can find more about the template and how to use it here.
+This website has been adapted using a template from the [Allan Lab](http://allanlab.org) at [Leiden University](https://www.universiteitleiden.nl/en).
+You can find more about the template and how to use it [here](http://www.allanlab.org/aboutwebsite.html).

-Code released under the MIT License.
+Code released under the MIT License and available [here](github.com/mmguar/rothemundlab).